-The Power Moves has been quoted next to my names on websites such as BBC, NBC, BusinessInsider, INSDER -that names always cracks me up- and a few good more.
+The Power Moves has been quoted next to my names on websites such as BBC, NBC, BusinessInsider, INSIDER -that names always cracks me up- and a few good more.

 But most of all I loved Psychology Today.

-Those guys only usually accept PhD and practicing psychologists -and for a rebellious fuck like me it was hard enough to finish a master-.
+Those guys only usually accept Ph.D. and practicing psychologists -and for a rebellious fuck like me, academia was never going to work for a life job-.

 Of course, there were a few hiccups during the year as well.